larryms/MCW-Linux-lift-and-shift/Hands-on lab/Before the HOL.md

     ![Screenshot of the Deploying Visual Studio icon.](images/Setup/image13.png "Deploying Visual Studio icon")

-**Note**: Please wait for the LABVM to be provisioned prior to moving to the next step.
+>**Note**: Please wait for the LABVM to be provisioned prior to moving to the next step.

 13. Move back to the Portal page on your local machine and wait for **LABVM** to show the Status of **Running**.
 Click **Connect** to establish a new Remote Desktop Session.

     ![The Connect button is selected on the Portal page top menu.](images/Setup/image14.png "Portal page top menu")

-14. Depending on your remote desktop protocol client and browser configuration you will either be prompted to open an RDP file, or you will need to download it and then open it separately to connect
+14. Depending on your remote desktop protocol client and browser configuration you will either be prompted to open an RDP file, or you will need to download it and then open it separately to connect.

 15. Log in with the credentials specified during creation: